SiFTW/MitchellLabWebsite/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "mailto:S.A.Mitchell@bsms.ac.uk"
+  url = "#contact"
-  label = "Get in Touch"
-  icon_pack = "fas"
-  icon = "envelope"
+  label = "Fill in the contact form" icon_pack = "fas" icon = "envelope"

 [cta_alt]
-  url = "www.twitter.com/SiFTW"
+  url = "mailto:simon@mitchell.science
-  label = "or reach out on Twitter"
+  label = "or email me"

 # Note.
 An optional note to show underneath the links.
-[cta_note]
+#[cta_note]
-  label = 'Contact for an informal chat prior to applying.'
+#  label = 'Contact for an informal chat prior to applying.'
 +++

 **The Mitchell group is hiring**

-Come and work on tackling cancer with systems biology.

-<span style="text-shadow: none;">We're currently hiring multiple postdocs, both entirely computational and 50/50 wet/dry lab.</span>
+Come and work on tackling cancer with systems biology, in the beautiful and diverse city of Brighton.
+We're currently hiring multiple postdocs, both entirely computational and 50/50 wet/dry lab.